Technologies (updated

 In order to watch moving images over the web, streaming or otherwise, the movie

-file in question must be compressed.
+file will need to be compressed.
 Data compression for videos is a complex

-topic and we refer interested readers to an excellent page devoted
+topic and we refer interested users to a page devoted

-solely to this topic which is maintained by our partners in Virginia, the Tibetan
+to the topic of file compression and delivery which is maintained by our partners in Virginia, the Tibetan

-and Himalayan Digital Library (THDL).
+and Himalayan Library (THL).
 At Digital Himalaya, we have opted for QuickTime as

 our preferred delivery medium and multimedia architecture, and have chosen